Atsalas/Atsalas/README.md

 👋 Hi there, I’m Vasilis Atsalas

-A mathematician turned data enthusiast hailing from Berlin, Germany.
+A mathematician turned data enthusiast hailing from Thessaloniki, Greece.
 With a strong foundation in mathematics and a flair for statistics, I transform complex data into actionable insights.

-My journey includes experience as a former education private teacher, refining my communication skills and honing a knack for problem-solving.
+From achieving first place in a national Mathematical Olympiad to driving a 15% improvement in campaign ROI through optimization techniques, my journey has been marked by problem-solving and innovation.
+My experience includes designing predictive models, automating workflows with Python, and creating impactful visualizations in Tableau to support data-driven decision-making.

-I hold a BSc in Mathematics from the University of Ioannina, Greece, where I secured the top rank in the Mathematical Olympiad.
+With an MSc in Data Analytics from the Berlin School of Business and Innovation and a BSc in Mathematics from the University of Ioannina, I specialize in transforming complex data into actionable insights through advanced statistical methods and machine learning techniques.
-I'm currently pursuing an MSc in Data Analytics at Berlin School of Business and Innovation.

 Proficient in Python, SQL, statistical analysis, data visualization, and more, I'm equipped to handle the intricacies of modern data exploration.
-Beyond academia, I'm passionate about sharing insights and fostering growth, whether through hackathons or impactful workshops.

 Reach me at LinkedIn https://www.linkedin.com/in/atsalas/